christophfranke/signal-chain/README.md

 ### Asynchronous Operations

-Admittedly, this type of formatting could have been done more easy with a traditional function.
+Admittedly, this type of formatting could have been done easily with a traditional function.
 Let us take this approach and combine it with some asynchronous logic.
 This is a main strength of **Signal-Chain**: It allows to define asynchronous reactive behaviour in a declaritive way.

 Here, we will implement an auto suggest feature, that fetches some data from an API and logs the result.
 ```typescript